-Specifying a Start Line value

-When the ASA ODBC driver cannot find a running personal or network database server using the PATH variable and Database Name setting, it uses the commands specified in the Start Line field to start the database servers.
+Specifying a Start Line When the SQL Anywhere ODBC driver cannot find a running personal or network database server using the PATH variable and Database Name setting, it uses the commands specified in the Start Line field to start the database servers.

-Specify one of the following commands in the Start Line field on the Database tab, where n is the version of ASA you are using.
+Specify one of the following commands in the Start Line field on the Database tab, where n is the version of SQL Anywhere you are using.